libp2p/specs/pubsub/gossipsub/gossipsub-v1.1.md

 ##### P₃ and P₃b: Mesh Message Delivery

-In order to compute P₃, the router maintains a counter that increments whenever a first or near-first message delivery occurs in the topic by a peer in the mesh.
+In order to compute `P₃`, the router maintains a counter that increments whenever a first or _near-first_ message delivery occurs in the topic by a peer in the mesh.
 A near-first message delivery is a message delivery that occurs while a message has been first received and is being validated or it has been received within a configurable window of validation of first message delivery.
 The window is configurable but should be small (in the order of milliseconds) to avoid